-Short-stay visa (C visa)
+Short-stay visa (C Visa)

 Applicants should submit the relevant forms and documents no earlier than three months before the intended departure date.

-Long-stay visa (D visa)
+Long-stay visa (D Visa)

-It isn’t possible to change from a C visa to a D visa while in Bulgaria – the D visa application must be made from an embassy or consulate in the applicant’s country of permanent residence.
+It isn’t possible to change from a C Visa to a D Visa while in Bulgaria, meaning that the D visa application must be made from an embassy or consulate in the applicant’s country of permanent residence.

 Long-term residence permit

 A long-stay residence permit allows the holder to live in Bulgaria for one year.
-These are granted to expats who meet very specific requirements, including those that have already secured a work permit, are starting a business that will employ a certain number of locals, or are married to a Bulgarian citizen.
+These are granted to expats who meet specific requirements, including those who have already secured a work permit, are starting a business that will employ a certain number of locals, or are married to a Bulgarian citizen.

 The long-term residence permit can be renewed annually.
 After five continuous years of residence, expats can apply for permanent residency status.